 People celebrate this festival with a lot of preparations along with a pinch of religious customs.
-People light up lamps and then offer prayers early in the morning in front of their local deities.
-There are many other customs offering prayers to the deity and more.
+They light up lamps and then offer prayers early in the morning in front of their local deities.
+There are many other customs of offering prayers to the deity and more.
 It is a chance to liberate yourself in the different cultures of the world and see what more experiences life has got for you.

 Competitions.
 The fun-filled battles to entertain the audience and enjoy the vibe of the festival.

 Metho Procession.
 ‘Metho’ is a procession of fire which is carried out in the evening and people march in the markets chanting holy slogans.
+This procession is a major highlight of the entire festival.

 24 February 2020 - 26 February 2020